sgmurphy/wordpress-plugins/autodescription/readme.txt

 = 5.0.0 =

 This is a major upgrade.
 Make a backup of your database before updating.
 WordPress v5.9 or higher and PHP v7.4 or higher are now required.
 If you use the Extension Manager, update it to v2.6.3 or higher before updating this plugin.
 Downgrading to v4.2.8 is possible, but the description's HTML parsing method will revert to its default setting.

-= 4.1.0 =
-The v4.1.0 update brings a major upgrade.
-Make a backup of your database before updating.
-WordPress v5.1 (or higher) is now required.
-Downgrading to v4.0.7 is possible without side effects.

 == Other Notes ==